-Sta andard Met Explanation

-Sul osection 4.155 (.02) General Standards

-B. All spaces accessible and usable for \square Standard parking lot design

-parking

-I. Parking lot screen of at least 6 feet \square The parking is not adjacent to a residential

-adjacent to residential district. district.

-J. Sturdy bumper guards or curbs of at The parking lot is surrounded by a six-inch

-least 6 inches to prevent parked curb.

-vehicles crossing property line or

-interfering with screening or

-sidewalks.

-K. Surfaced with asphalt, concrete or \boxtimes Surfaced with asphalt

-other approved material. -

-Drainage meeting City standards \boxtimes Drainage is professionally designed and being

-reviewed to meet City standards

-L. Lighting will not shine into adjoining Lighting is proposed to be fully shielded and

-structures or into the eyes of passers- \boxtimes subject to the City's Outdoor Lighting

-by.
-Ordinance.

-N. No more than 40% of parking compact spaces. \boxtimes 19 of the 53 proposed parking spaces are compact spaces making 36.5% of the parking spaces compact meeting this standard.
-O. Where vehicles overhand curb, planting areas at least 7 feet in depth.
-All parking area planting areas are at least 7 feet in depth.
-Subsection 4.155 (.03) General Standards A. Access and maneuvering areas adequate. \boxtimes Access to the area is available to employees.
+Standard Met Explanation Subsection 4.155 (.02) General Standards B. All spaces accessible and usable for parking $\boxtimes$ Standard parking lot design I. Parking lot screen of at least 6 feet adjacent to residential district. $\boxtimes$ The parking is not adjacent to a residential district.
+J. Sturdy bumper guards or curbs of at least 6 inches to prevent parked vehicles crossing property line or interfering with screening or sidewalks. $\boxtimes$ The parking lot is surrounded by a six-inch curb.
+K. Surfaced with asphalt, concrete or other approved material. $\boxtimes$ Surfaced with asphalt Drainage meeting City standards $\boxtimes$ Drainage is professionally designed and being reviewed to meet City standards L. Lighting will not shine into adjoining structures or into the eyes of passers- by. $\boxtimes$ Lighting is proposed to be fully shielded and subject to the City's Outdoor Lighting Ordinance.
+N. No more than 40% of parking compact spaces. $\boxtimes$ 19 of the 53 proposed parking spaces are compact spaces making 36.5% of the parking spaces compact meeting this standard.
+O. Where vehicles overhand curb, planting areas at least 7 feet in depth. $\boxtimes$ All parking area planting areas are at least 7 feet in depth.
+Subsection 4.155 (.03) General Standards A. Access and maneuvering areas adequate. $\boxtimes$ Access to the area is available to employees.
 Maneuvering area is plentiful.
 A.1.
-Loading and delivery areas and circulation separate from customer/employee parking and pedestrian areas. \boxtimes No loading or delivery areas are proposed.
-Circulation patterns clearly marked. \boxtimes No markings needed to clarify circulation.
+Loading and delivery areas and circulation separate from customer/employee parking and pedestrian areas. $\boxtimes$ No loading or delivery areas are proposed.
+Circulation patterns clearly marked. $\boxtimes$ No markings needed to clarify circulation.
 A.2.
-To the greatest extent possible, vehicle and pedestrian traffic separated. \boxtimes Vehicle and pedestrian traffic are clearly delineated and separated except for crosswalks.
-C. Safe and Convenient Access, meet ADA and ODOT Standards. \boxtimes The proposed parking and access allow ADA and ODOT standards to be met.
+To the greatest extent possible, vehicle and pedestrian traffic separated. $\boxtimes$ Vehicle and pedestrian traffic are clearly delineated and separated except for crosswalks.

+C. Safe and Convenient Access, meet ADA and ODOT Standards.
+The proposed parking and access allow AD and ODOT standards to be met.
 For parking areas with more than 10 spaces, 1 ADA space for every 50 spaces.
-The applicant proposes 2 ADA parking spaces and 51 standard spaces D. Where possible, parking areas connect to adjacent sites. \boxtimes The new parking area is part of a single development.
-Efficient on-site parking and circulation \boxtimes The proximity to the destination and pedestrian connections, and adequate maneuvering area make the circulation efficient.
+The applicant proposes 2 ADA parking spaces and 51 standard spaces D. Where possible, parking areas connect to adjacent sites.
+The new parking area is part of a single development.
+Efficient on-site parking and circulation $\boxtimes$ The proximity to the destination and pedestrian connections, and adequate maneuvering area make the circulation efficient.